Consistent and Scalable Composite Likelihood Estimation of Probit Models with Crossed Random Effects: Simulations

 \subsection{Regression coefficient estimation}

 Next, we turn to estimation of the regression coefficients, treating the intercept differently from the others.
 The intercept poses a challenge because it is somewhat confounded with the random effects.
-For instance, if we replace $\beta_0$ by $\beta_0+\lambda$ while replacing $\ai$ by $\ai-\lambda$ then $\yij$ are unchanged.
+For instance, if we replace $\beta_0$ by $\beta_0+\lambda$ while replacing $\ai$ by $\ai-\lambda$ then the $\yij$ are unchanged.
 Large $\lambda$ would change $\bar a = (1/R)\sum_{i=1}^R\ai$ by an implausible amount that should be statistically detectable given that $\ai\sim\dnorm(0,\ssa)$.
-On the other hand $|\lambda|=O(\siga/\sqrt{R})$ would be hard to detect statistically.
-The other regression parameters are not similarly confounded with main effects in our settings.
-We note that when a predictor is a categorical variable that is either a function of the row index $i$ or of the column index $j$, then it can be subject to some confounding similar to the intercept's confounding.
-This was observed in \cite{ghosh:2021}.
+On the other hand $|\lambda|=O(\siga R^{-1/2})$ would be hard to detect statistically.
+The other regression parameters are not similarly confounded with main effects in our settings. \cite{ghosh:2021} saw that a categorical predictor that is a function of just the row index $i$ or just the column index $j$ brings a similar confounding.